Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Abstract

-We constrain the coma model by fitting the spectra with a Markov Chain Monte Carlo (MCMC) approach, following Bayesian inference techniques similar to those used in exoplanet atmospheric retrievals (e.g. \cite{MacDonald:2017MNRAS, Meynardie:2025ApJ}).
-All detected CH$_3$OH lines in Bands 5 and 6 are fitted jointly with the Band 5 H$_2$O and Band 6 HDO spectral regions.
-This provides a ``snapshot’’ of the kinetic temperature, expansion velocities and water production rate at the epoch of the ALMA observations, as well as the relative abundances of our three molecules, assuming direct sublimation from the nucleus.
+We constrain the coma model by fitting the spectra with a Markov chain Monte Carlo (MCMC) approach, following Bayesian-inference techniques similar to those used in exoplanet atmospheric retrievals (for example, refs. \cite{MacDonald:2017MNRAS, Meynardie:2025ApJ}).
+All detected CH$_3$OH lines in Bands 5 and Band 6 are fitted jointly with the Band 5 H$_2$O and Band 6 HDO spectral regions.
+This provides a `snapshot’ of the kinetic temperature, expansion velocities and water production rate at the epoch of the ALMA observations, as well as the relative abundances of our three molecules, assuming direct sublimation from the nucleus.
 We adopt a parent (nucleus) source distribution as a baseline assumption appropriate for observations obtained near perihelion, when outgassing is expected to be comparatively stronger and the coma to expand quasi-isotropically.
-Consistent with this assumption, the ALMA maps show no significant evidence for spatial heterogeneity, though the beam size prevents definitive constraints.
-The panels in Figure~\ref{fig:all_spec1d} show the ALMA spectra together with the corresponding best-fit models obtained from a simultaneous fit to the HDO, H$_2$O and CH$_3$OH observations.
-A detailed description of the radiative transfer modeling and MCMC fitting procedure is provided in the Methods section.
+Consistent with this assumption, the ALMA maps show no significant evidence for spatial heterogeneity, although the beam size prevents definitive constraints.
+The panels in Figure~2 show the ALMA spectra together with the corresponding best-fit models obtained from a simultaneous fit to the HDO, H$_2$O and CH$_3$OH observations.
+A detailed description of the radiative transfer modeling and MCMC fitting procedure is provided in Methods.